spacedeck/spacedeck-open/README.md

 Spacedeck Open has a data import feature that you can use to migrate your ZIP export from Spacedeck.com.

-1. To import, first drop your downloaded ZIP file in the spacedeck root folder.
+1. Just copy your downloaded ZIP file into the spacedeck root folder.
+Don't extract it.
+2. Start your local Spacedeck.
-2. Navigate to *Account / Profile* in your local Spacedeck Open application (person icon in the top right corner).
+3. Navigate to *Account / Profile* (person icon in the top right corner).
-3. On the bottom of the page, click the *Import* button next to the ZIP file name.
+4. Click the *Import* button next to the ZIP file name.
+It is on the bottom of the page.
-4. Wait until console output has finished.
+5. Wait until console output has finished and you're done.

 # Requirements, Installation

-Spacedeck uses the following major building blocks:
+Spacedeck requires:

 - Node.js 9.x: Web Server / API.
 Download: https://nodejs.org
-- Vue.js: Frontend UI Framework, included
-- SQLite, included

-It also has some optional binary dependencies for advanced media conversion:

-- ffmpeg and ffprobe for video/audio conversion.
-Download: https://www.ffmpeg.org/download.html
-- audiowaveform for audio waveform rendering.
-Download: https://github.com/bbcrd/audiowaveform
-- ghostscript for PDF import.
-Download: https://www.ghostscript.com/download/gsdnld.html

-By default, media files are uploaded to the ```storage``` folder.
-The database is stored in ```database.sqlite``` by default.

-To use Spacedeck, you only need Node.JS 9.x.
+To run Spacedeck, you only need Node.JS 9.x.

-Then, to install all node dependencies, run
+To install all node dependencies, run (do this once):

     npm install

-To rebuild the frontend CSS styles (you need to do this at least once):
+To rebuild the frontend CSS styles (do this at least once, too):

     gulp styles